reddyismav/flash-loan-swap/README.md

 GO TEST IT OUT!!!!!!!!

-# Installation and How to run.
+# Installation and How to run ?

-I used scaffold-eth as my base coz I am lazy .. :P
+I used Scaffold-Eth as my base coz I was too lazy .. :P

 Go into the packages folder and do a yarn install.
 Now go back to the main folder.